-Best cold water swimming gloves for tackling open water this winter
+Best cold water swimming gloves for tackling open water in 2026

 Want to keep open-water swimming during the winter?
 Then you might want to cover your hands, which are very sensitive to the cold.
-So, here are some of the best cold water swimming gloves!
+So, here are some of the best gloves around according to an open-water swim coach!

 If you’re keen to keep swimming through winter but haven’t done so before, there are a few things you’ll need to get – namely, cold water swimming gear.
-Here, we’ve rounded up some of the best best cold water swimming gloves.
+Here, we’ve rounded up some of the best cold water swimming gloves on the market today.

-Once you’re sorted with some gloves, you’ll also want to invest in some cold water swim hats, cold water swimming socks and a changing robe for when you’re out of the water.
+Once you’re sorted with some gloves, you’ll also want to invest in some additional cold water gear to protect the extremities and a changing robe to keep you toasty for when you’re out of the water.

 Pros